helinivan/multilingual-sarcasm-detector/README.md

  The dataset generated utilizes both news articles from actual news sources (The Huffington Post (en), NOS (nl), Il Giornale (it)) and news articles from sarcastic/satirical news sources (The Onion (en), De Speld (nl), Lercio (it)).
 The multilingual sarcasm detection dataset is publicly available on [HuggingFace](https://huggingface.co/datasets/helinivan/sarcasm_headlines_dataset_multilingual).

 ```
-Markup : 1.
 The repository contains trainers for:

 1. Monolingual BERT and SVM classifier models in English, Dutch and Italian
 2. Multilingual BERT and SVM classifier models for English + Dutch + Italian
-            3. Multilingual subset BERT models where one or two languages are used in training, and the remaining languages are utilized in testing to evaluate cross-lingual transfer capability of mBERT in sarcasm detection task
+3. Multilingual subset BERT models where one or two languages are used in training,
+and the remaining languages are utilized in testing
 ```

 ## Evaluation